rgallart101/CPENTv1StudyGuide/cpent - module 06.md

 >> Make sure you know what the exploit does byt reviewing it first.
 If you run the exploit and has unexpected consequences, you're fully responsible for it.

 ### Map the Windows OS with the Associated Vulnerabilities
 Once the OS and version of Windows running has been gathered, repeat the same process.
-It's important to know Windows version, patch level, etc.
+It's important to know Windows version, service pack, patch level, etc.

 ### Map the Solaris with the Associated Security Vulnerabilities
 Same for Solaris OS.